purescript/documentation/README.md

 - PureScript language reference documentation
 - Its compiler errors
 - Core concepts on which the language is based
-- Introduction to package managers and dependency management
 - Comparison with similar languages
 - An introduction to other sources of documentation